awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-getAttribute.md

 # getAttribute<a name="key_mgmt_util-getAttribute"></a>

-The `getAttribute` command in key\_mgmt\_util gets the attribute values for an AWS CloudHSM key and writes them to a file\.
-In each command, you can get one attribute or all attributes for one key\.
-If the attribute you specify does not exist for the key type, such as the modulus of an AES key, `getAttribute` returns an error\.
+The getAttribute command in key\_mgmt\_util writes the attribute values for an AWS CloudHSM key to a file\.
+You can get one attribute or all attributes for one key\.
+If the attribute you specify does not exist for the key type, such as the modulus of an AES key, getAttribute returns an error\.
 For help interpreting the key attributes, see the [Key Attribute Reference](key-attribute-table.md)\.

 Before you run any key\_mgmt\_util command, you must start key\_mgmt\_util and login to the HSM as a crypto user \(CU\)\.